Skip to content

 When to choose Open Graph

-Choose Open Graph when your primary concern is server response time and accessibility.
+Choose Open Graph when your primary concern is server response time and security.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built